tylerswartz/ba_fewd/README.md

 `puts` displays the string that follows it. `puts 'hello world' => hello world`.

 `gets` waits for an input.
-Gets always take the `\n` (escaping N) at the back of the input because that is a 'new line' caused by the enter button compeleting the input.
+Gets always take the `\n` (escaping N) at the back of the input because that is a 'new line' caused by the enter button completing the input.

-`.chomp` removes any tabs, whitespaces, escaping N's, from the get. `gets.chomp` would remove the trailing `\n` from the input.
+`.chomp` removes any tabs, white spaces, escaping N's, from the get. `gets.chomp` would remove the trailing `\n` from the input.

 `ls` gives you all the ruby methods available to that object. `ls 4` gives you all the methods for a integer.
 Very helpful when learning. `ls 'string'` for methods that are available for strings. `ls` only works when running `pry`.

-Homework: read and do excercises chapter 2 - 8.
+Homework: read and do exercises chapter 2 - 8.